 Businesses have coupons that are going to develop in the future too.

 At the same time, Warren Buffett draws attention to a problem.
 The coupon of bonds is a fixed amount determined by the issuer.
 In the case of companies, investors must check how high the company’s cash flow to shareholders will be in the future to be able to compare this figure with other companies or asset classes.

 So to be able to determine this cash flow correctly, you need to know the company and its business model.
-This requirement is one reason why Warren Buffett is so reluctant to invest in tech stocks, for example, simply because he has not understood (or did not want to understand) the business model of such companies for a long time.
+This requirement is one reason why Warren Buffett is so reluctant to invest in tech stocks.
+He simply has not understood (or did not want to understand) the business model of such companies.

 The only problem is they aren’t printed on the instrument, and it’s up to the investor to try to estimate what those coupons are going to be over time.

 As we have said in high-tech businesses or something like that, we don’t have the faintest idea what the coupons are going to be.

 When we get into businesses where we think we can understand them reasonably well, we are trying to print the coupons out.
 We are trying to figure out what businesses are going to be worth in 10 or 20 years.

 When we bought See’s Candies in 1972, we had to come to the judgment as to whether we could figure out the competitive forces that would operate the strengths and weaknesses of the company and how that would look over a 10 or 20 or 30 year period.

 And if you attempt to assess the intrinsic value, it all relates to cash flows.

 The importance of cash flow in value investing